abey79/vpype-text/README.md

 # vpype-text

+**IMPORTANT NOTE**: the functionality of this plug-in as been integrated (and expended upon) in [vpype](https://github.com/abey79/vpype).
+This plug-in should no longer be used, and uninstalled if present.
+This repository is now archived.

+---

 Plug-in for [vpype](https://github.com/abey79/vpype) to generate text with stroke fonts (a.k.a.
 [Hershey fonts](https://en.wikipedia.org/wiki/Hershey_fonts)).
 This plug-in is implemented as a thin wrapper on Michael Fogleman's [axi](https://github.com/fogleman/axi) project.